 Some teams are brilliant in qualifiers but consistently fail to perform in tournaments and this mind-set can be difficult to shift.
 This is something else to consider.

 Top Goalscorer markets are always extremely popular and can be intrinsically linked to the outright betting.
 If a side is expected to progress to the final, their strikers will have more opportunities to find the back of the net.
-Gabriel Jesus and Lionel Messi are extremely popular in this market as Brazil and Argentina will be expected to reach the final four.

 World Cup punters can also predict the stage of elimination for each individual side.
 Some teams routinely exit at the Quarters stage and huge prices are available for narrowing it down.
 These markets allow bettors to predict whether sides will make it out of the group stage, to the semi-finals or even to reach the final.

 There have been eight different winners of the World Cup with Brazil having been victorious on five different occasions.
 Their last success came in 2002.
 Uruguay were the first champions and they added a second in 1950.